autowiki4/MIT-IQuHacks-Quantum-Factorization/README.md

 ✅ **Uses only 29 quantum gates for this limit**
 ✅ **Extracts factors** `15727` and `13241` **accurately**

+The attached `semiprimes.py` contains semiprimes you can use to test semiprimes on the code.

 ❌ **Quantum hardware noise can affect results**
 ❌ **Performance depends on base selection for efficient factorization**